-With a focus on utilities and underwriters, Kimberly M. Reisler is a partner in Morgan Lewis's Business and Finance Practice.
-Ms. Reisler focuses her practice on finance and securities law matters, primarily representing utility companies and underwriters.
-She advises clients on equity and debt transactions in both publicly registered and private Rule 144A and Regulation S offerings, including related exchange offers.
-She regularly counsels utility clients in connection with ongoing disclosure needs pursuant to the Securities Exchange Act of 1934 and in negotiating credit facilities.
+With a focus on utilities and underwriters, Kimberly M. Reisler counsels clients on corporate and securities law.
+She represents clients on debt and equity transactions in both publicly registered and private Rule 144A and Regulation S offerings, including related exchange offers.
+She also advises utilities with ongoing disclosure needs under the Securities Exchange Act of 1934 and in negotiating credit facilities.
 Public utility systems also hire Kimberly for guidance on financing, reorganization, and disaggregation.

-- Represented electric utilities in corporate restructuring transactions to separate along jurisdictional lines, change organizational form, and redomesticate.
+Represented electric utilities in corporate restructuring transactions to separate along jurisdictional lines, change organizational form, and redomesticate.

-- University of Virginia School of Law, 1992, J.D.
+University of Virginia School of Law, 1992, J.D.

 Recommended, Finance: Capital markets: debt offerings, The Legal 500 US (2020, 2021)